-To compile an OpenLB program for parallel execution using MPI, modify the file named Makefile.inc, found in the OpenLB root directory, by removing the hashes before the lines: #CXX := mpic++, and #PARALLEL_MODE := MPI.
-The modified lines are shown in Listing 2.17.
-Execute make clean and make cleanbuild within the desired program directory to eliminate previously compiled libraries, and recompile the program by typing the make command.
+OpenLB programs can be executed on a parallel machine with distributed memory, based on MPI.
+To compile an OpenLB program for parallel execution, modify the file named Makefile.inc, found in the OpenLB root directory, by removing the hashes before the lines: #CXX := mpic++, and #PARALLEL_MODE := MPI.
+The modified lines are shown in Listing 2.20.
+Execute make clean and make cleanbuild within the desired program directory to eliminate previously compiled libraries, and recompile the program by executing the make command.
 To run the program in parallel, use the command mpirun -np 2 ./cavity2d.
-Here -np 2 specifies the number of processors to be used, and in this case, is set to 2.
+Here -np 2 specifies the number of processors to be used.